BZoennchen/supercollider-book/chapters/preamble/medium-and-form.md

 Of course, similar to natural languages, only a small subset of programming code make sense, i.e. form a valid program that can be compiled, interpreted or executed.
 Interestingly, the medium is very oblivious and the artist can utilize this property of the medium to manipulate the form.
 The low interdependency of the medium's elements opens a space of fiction and simulation---of stories about unicorns.

-Luhmann understands the artwork as **communication of order** in a form arrangement which does not happen by itself.
-However, art does not utilize the medium to transmit a real order of the real world to the senses.
-Instead, art forms its mediums to create a **contingent alternative version of reality**.
-It does this by exploring the different possibilities of ordering elements within the medium.
-Through art, we can explore new possibilities of the acoustic and optical world and make them available and experiential.
-Thereby we gain more non-obvious possible ways of ordering the world.

 In the relation between medium and form, the more rigid form prevails because it is less movable.
 However, this is a risky endeavor for the form.